SVMBrown/spectacula/README.md

   * consider making it only one move per round for now
 * Matchmaking/game creation/termination

+#### Roadmap
+- dummy state (react) for board to rely on/better board rendering. (implement flux for input modelling).
+- update game model with rounds list and gameplayer model with pending moves
+  - front end should have a round # and should be able to compute state based on list
+- place dummy functions on either side that tie player/session to db and listen for round completion/handle round completion

 This will be handled by Scot(game logic/networking) and Cody(visuals/animations)

 ### Navigation bar